Powerlearnproject/se-day1-assignment-RISkylollipop/README.md

 _History of the world   >>> "Give a step by step detail of the beginning of the world"

-_What is blood         >>> "Give a details of how a blood is formulated in human being"
+_What is blood         >>> "Give a details of how a blood is formulated in human beings"